laravel/docs/billing.md

 <a name="subscription-quantity"></a>
 ### Subscription Quantity

-> **Note:** Subscription quantities are only supported by the Stripe edition of Cashier.
+> {note} Subscription quantities are only supported by the Stripe edition of Cashier.
 Braintree does not have an equivalent to Stripe's "quantity".

 Sometimes subscriptions are affected by "quantity".
 For example, your application might charge $10 per month **per user** on an account.
 To easily increment or decrement your subscription quantity, use the `incrementQuantity` and `decrementQuantity` methods: